Back to black: The best black jeans for men

 This uniform of the every day has, in fact, become so ubiquitous as to be entirely unremarkable.
 Sure, silhouettes will come and go as trend cycles dictate – like super-skinny drainpipe jeans or the extra-wide-leg JNCO jeans that took the 1990s by storm– but you’ll never walk more than a minute in the capital and not see someone wearing jeans (OK, maybe in the City).
 Because they go with (almost) everything.
 Shirt and a blazer?
 Yup.
 A T-shirt and a jumper?
 You betcha.
 Short-sleeved shirt and your most loved loafers?
 Absolutely.
 All of this is to say, jeans are an essential sartorial staple for the modern man.
 But when you want to look just that little bit smarter, cooler or more put together, your best bet is to opt for black denim.

 Somehow even more versatile and flattering than their classic indigo or light-wash counterparts, black jeans offer a truly neutral base to work with, while also appearing close enough to slacks or chinos to fly under the radar on occasions that call for slightly smarter dress.
 You can even get away with wearing them to the office – provided said office errs on the casual side of the smart-casual spectrum.
-Really, whether you’re crunching numbers or kicking back at the pub, black jeans very rarely miss the mark.
+Really, whether you’re crunching numbers or kicking back at the pub, black jeans for men very rarely miss the mark.

-Alexander McQueen logo-embroidered black jeans
+McQueen logo-patch jeans

-Frame skinny-fit black jeans
+Frame L’Homme slim-leg jeans

-JW Anderson wide-leg black jeans
+JW Anderson loose jeans

 Levi’s 501 Original black jeans

 Look, I don’t make the rules, but when you think ‘jeans’, you think Levi’s, and when you think ‘Levi’s’, more often than not, you think 501s.
-The brand’s signature straight-fit jeans were the first pair it ever launched, way way back in 1873, and very little has changed in their design since then.
+The brand’s signature straight-fit jeans were the first pair it ever launched, way, way back in 1873, and very little has changed since then.
 Arguably, every other pair of jeans in existence is based on Levi’s 501s, so it would be incredibly rude not to include them.
 Classic and perennially on-trend, these black jeans will be well worth the investment.

-Raf Simons distressed black jeans
+Dolce & Gabbana distressed black jeans

-7 For All Mankind tapered black jeans
+7 For All Mankind slim-fit jeans

 If you’re the kind of guy who likes his lattes skinny and his jeans even skinnier, 7 For All Mankind has you covered.
 Tapered to fit closely from hip to ankle, these performance stretch-denim jeans are ideal for everyday wear.